 Example: $1000 (semester allocation) ÷ 15 (weeks in a semester)= 67 ÷ 8.00(pay rate)= 8.25 (approximate hours per week to earn full allocation)

-Students will complete timesheets online through the human resources office, employee portal.
+Students will complete timesheets online through UltiPro using the assigned username.
 Timesheets are the joint responsibility of the supervisor and the student.
 The student should record his or her hours on the timesheet on a daily basis.
-Both the student and the supervisor are required to review the timesheet to verify that the information is correct and submit the timesheets to the payroll office.
+Both the student and the supervisor are required to review the timesheet to verify that the information is correct and submit the timesheets through UltiPro.